Mingana Collection: Collections

-The manuscripts in the collection have proven to be a significant resource for Western scholarship in regards to the Qu'ran and other religious scriptures.
+The manuscripts in the collection have proven to be a significant resource for Western scholarship in regards to the Qur'an and other religious scriptures.
 In 2015, a Quranic manuscript in the collection was identified as one of the oldest to have survived, having been written between 568 and 645.

 The Virtual Manuscript Room (VMR) project presents full digitized manuscripts from collection.
 As well as high-resolution images of each page, the VMR provides descriptions from the printed catalogue and from Special Collections' own records.